Lessons

 - Do you regularly practice on consecutive days with a good night's sleep in between?
 Are you physically healthy (drink enough water, eat a balanced diet most days, move/exercise regularly)?

-- Do you practice the particular, customized assignments given (specifically) to you or to your class by your teacher(s)?
+- Do you complete the particular, customized assignments given (specifically) to you or to your class by your teacher(s)?

-- Do you watch other students learning music on a regular basis (at least once a week)?
+- Do you watch other students learning music on a regular basis (at least once a week, for example in a group class)?

 - Do you practice both individually (alone), and socially (together with friends who are also studying music)?